 - Practical issues in the design and implementation of research.

 - Cultural and gender issues within psychological research.

 - The role of both nature and nurture within psychology.

 The A- level is assessed by three written exam papers at the end of the course:

 Paper 1 – Foundations in Psychology (2 hours)

 Paper 2 – Applications of Psychology (2 hours)

-Paper 3 – Psychological Skills (2 hours) Students will have four Psychology lessons a week in which we cover content.
+Paper 3 – Psychological Skills (2 hours) Students will have nine Psychology lessons a fortnight in which we cover content.

-Outside of class it is vital for students to complete independent study, using mark schemes to practise model exam answers, textbooks, Psychology review magazine and useful websites for consolidation and wider reading.
+Outside of class, it is vital for students to complete independent study; preparing revision notes and model exam answers.
+Textbooks, the Psychology review magazine and useful websites should be used for consolidation and wider reading.